Menu:

-Where and how is the start of a 'hike' ?
+Where and how is the start of the 'Sunset Experience Trip'?

--The meeting point for a 'hike' is at the 'Caleo restaurant' and the 'Karibu bar & restaurant'.
+-The meeting point is at the 'Caleo restaurant' and the 'Karibu bar & restaurant'.

 (El Gouna downtown, opposite Go Bus).